mnguye49/finalProject/SRS.md

   * **Type:** Functional
   * **Priority:** 2
   * **Rationale:** So that users can properly log into their accounts and the website can keep track of who is ordering in order to give rewards and so that no repeat emails are in the database.
   * **Testing:** We can try making an account with using the same email as another account to see if we are allowed to proceed with the registration or not.
-If the program is working properly we should get a promt stating that the email is already being used and to use a different one.
+If the program is working properly we should get a prompt stating that the email is already being used and to use a different one.

+* **REQ-6:**
+  * **Description:** The website must check if all required info is entered into the form provided.
+  * **Type:** Functional
+  * **Priority:** 1
+  * **Rationale:** If any of the required info's not entered, the order will be incomplete.
+  * **Testing:** We can fill out a form but leave out any required info.
+If we try to proceed with the order, a prompt would tell us that some info is missing.

 ## Constraints